allensandiego/ha-integration-shinobi/README.md

 - **Group Key**
 - **Verify SSL**: Uncheck this if you are using self-signed certificates on your local Shinobi server.

-The integration will automatically detect all monitors and create corresponding Camera and Sensor entities.
+The integration will automatically detect all active monitors and create corresponding Camera and Sensor entities.